 Host: When you go around giving or delivering your workshops to people they probably come in with the mindset and a preconceived notion of what to expect and they're like, “Oh, okay meditation”.
 They probably have an image in their mind that we’re all going to sit down on the floor or something like that.
 What are the misconceptions or what are the preconceived notions people come into your workshops with and how do you dispel those and what do you teach them?

 Liam: Yeah, I’m glad you brought that up.
-There’s so many misconceptions about meditation and what it entails.
+There are so many misconceptions about meditation and what it entails.
 So what I like to do is initially start by leading them through meditation and they might be pleasantly surprised that the language I use and what they might discover in that first meditation that it's not what they previously may be expected to be.
 I’m very careful about the way that I communicate it because I think a lot of the misconceptions come from this period.
-That was a beautiful period but the hippies really kind of just branded meditation as this lovey dovey flowery thing with all these lovey dovey language.
+That was a beautiful period but the hippies really kind of just branded meditation as this lovey-dovey flowery thing with all these lovey-dovey languages.
 At least when I started, I mean I never would have gotten into meditation if it hadn’t been for the celebrities I was hearing about doing it who I respected.
 So I think it has suffered from a branding issue and there's a lot of misconceptions.
-There’s also what I’m really skeptical of is there's a lot of pseudoscience that gets layered on top which is natural for anything that's focused on the mind.
+There’s also what I’m really skeptical of is there's a lot of pseudosciences that get layered on top which is natural for anything that's focused on the mind.
 So there's a lot of talk of trying to make it sound scientific in a way that is not and that I think also at least turned me off and I think it turned a lot of other people off to go, “Wait a minute.
 You can’t make that scientific claim.
 That’s not scientific”.
 So I’m really careful about the language I use and how I explain things just in terms of what we can know to be true.
 And if we can't know something to be true, scientifically, that's fine.
 It doesn't mean it can't be explored, but it can be talked about in experiential language like this is what you experience, not this is what you’ve experienced.
 Therefore, we can make this ontological claim about how the universe functions which is what a lot of things I think even what a lot of teachers do today and I think that turned a lot of people off.
 So I try to be very non-dogmatic, very secular, very scientific in the teaching and I think that resonates with especially the folks who were working at technology firms and probably come out of the same skeptical lens that I did.

 Host: What’s the first thing you teach people?

 Liam: The first thing I teach them is to observe their mind and to notice what's happening in their mind.
 And so I might ask them to just observe their thoughts as if they're watching a movie and not to forget that they're sitting in a movie theatre, not to get wrapped up in the thoughts.
 And it's very clear as soon as you do this you sit down, you start looking at your thoughts.
-It's clear that your mind is just rattling around and actually kind of turns up the volume.
-And I might ask them to follow five breaths in a row which sounds like a really easy things to do.
+Your mind is just rattling around and actually kind of turns up the volume.
+And I might ask them to follow five breaths in a row which sounds like a really easy thing to do.
 Everyone thinks I can follow five breaths in a row, well it turns out that's actually more difficult for an untrained mind than you’d think.

 Host: Follow how?